mobile app bar

 “Love you, see what happens when they let you be great… No more holding you back,” Williams wrote, which although heartwarming, further intensified rumors of a falling out between Hamilton and his former team Mercedes.

-The F1 community on X (formerly Twitter) was happy to see Williams support the seven-time champion.
+The F1 community on X was happy to see Williams support the seven-time champion.
 However, they seemed to understand the underlying message she tried to convey.
-That Mercedes was probably the reason behind Hamilton’s lack of silverware in recent years.
+Mercedes was probably the reason behind Hamilton’s lack of silverware in recent years.

 After winning six titles with the Silver Arrows, Hamilton endured a difficult three-year spell between 2022 and 2024 which ultimately resulted in his Ferrari move.
 Multiple sources reported that there were tensions with boss Toto Wolff behind the scenes, resulting from disagreements on the technical side of things.

-Perhaps Hamilton confided in Williams something unpleasant about Mercedes that the rest of the F1 community doesn’t know.
+But there seems to be more than what meets the eye.
+Perhaps Hamilton confided in Serena something unpleasant about Mercedes that the rest of the F1 community doesn’t know.

 In his final two seasons, Hamilton also appeared to be disconnected from the crew at Mercedes.
 Following his podium at the 2023 Singapore GP, no one from his team came over to congratulate him for an excruciatingly long period of time.
 It was the Ferrari mechanics and team principal Frederic Vasseur who approached him first.